 - Viral infections

 - Age.
-The older you are, the greater your risk of developing atrial fibrillation.
+The older a person is, the greater the risk of developing atrial fibrillation.

 - Heart disease.
 Anyone with heart disease — such as heart valve problems, congenital heart disease, congestive heart failure, coronary artery disease, or a history of heart attack or heart surgery — has an increased risk of atrial fibrillation.

 - High blood pressure.
-Having high blood pressure, especially if it's not well-controlled with lifestyle changes or medications, can increase your risk of atrial fibrillation.
+Having high blood pressure, especially if it's not well controlled with lifestyle changes or medications, can increase the risk of atrial fibrillation.

-- Other chronic conditions.
-People with certain chronic conditions such as thyroid problems, sleep apnea, metabolic syndrome, diabetes, chronic kidney disease or lung disease have an increased risk of atrial fibrillation.
+- Other chronic health conditions.
+People with certain chronic conditions such as diabetes, metabolic syndrome, chronic kidney disease, lung disease or sleep apnea have an increased risk of atrial fibrillation.

 - Drinking alcohol.
 For some people, drinking alcohol can trigger an episode of atrial fibrillation.
-Binge drinking may put you at an even higher risk.
+Binge drinking further increases the risk.

 - Obesity.
-People who are obese are at higher risk of developing atrial fibrillation.
+People who have obesity are at higher risk of developing atrial fibrillation.

 - Family history.
-An increased risk of atrial fibrillation is present in some families.
+An increased risk of atrial fibrillation occurs in some families.

-Stroke.
-In atrial fibrillation, the chaotic rhythm may cause blood to pool in your heart's upper chambers (atria) and form clots.
-If a blood clot forms, it could dislodge from your heart and travel to your brain.
-There it might block blood flow, causing a stroke.
+In atrial fibrillation, the chaotic heart rhythm can cause blood to collect in the heart's upper chambers (atria) and form clots.
+If a blood clot in the left upper chamber (left atrium) breaks free from the heart area, it can travel to the brain and cause a stroke.